Best soccer cleats for wide feet 2024: The latest ranges from Nike, Adidas and Puma

 A list like this would not be complete without mentioning the Adidas Copa Mundial: the best-selling soccer cleat of all time.
 These do what a pair of cleats are supposed to do, with the traditional two-piece construction and separated tongue synonymous with its 1979 release date.

 This build lends itself well to a more universal fit, with the Copa Mundial's ability to stretch once broken in providing a perfect fit for all ranges of foot types, largely thanks to the natural leather featuring throughout the cleat.
-That ability also sees them included in our best soccer cleats for flat feet guide.

-We may not see many professional players wearing these on the pitch anymore, but regardless of advancements in technology and the seemingly constant releases of new models, the Copa Mundial will always be seen on pitches across the world.
+We may not see many professional players wearing these on the field anymore, but regardless of advancements in technology and the seemingly constant releases of new models, the Copa Mundial will always be seen on pitches across the world.
 And deservedly so.

 How we test soccer cleats for wide feet